Millennials Don’t Like Conservatism

 From what I observed though, millennials at this debate—many of whom will go on to be leaders in Washington—were not taking to conservatism.

 This could be due to the philosophies themselves.
 Libertarianism is attractive to young people as the basis of the ideology is highly individualistic.
 Everyone does what they want to do, the government stays out of your business, and everything will work out for the best that way.
-This phenomenon could be seen in the post-debate survey where a majority of attendees identified as libertarian (philosophically, 41 percent; party 35 percent).

 Conservatism, on the other hand, is based on family structures and authority, things that are inherently unattractive ideas to young people.
 Therefore, it was much more difficult to explain and convince people of conservative ideas, especially under a strict time limit, than it was to explain libertarian ideas to this subset audience.
-Sixty five percent of attendees thought the libertarians were the winners of the debate while only 34 percent thought the conservatives won.
-Only 39 percent of those who attended considered themselves conservative Republicans.

 This could signal a larger problem for the conservative movement.
 If even younger conservative spokespeople can’t resonate with their peers, it may portend a decline in conservatism altogether.